pwarmuz/points-exercise/README.md

 Go Lang Points exercise

-*renamed project to points-exercise, due to points application in linux*
+*There is an assumption Go Language is installed properly*
+*follow instructions at https://golang.org/ to install go*
+*once Go has been installed, then follow the install instructions*
 # Install
-* to download source code
+to download source code and create binary (type in following command in console)
 ```
 go get github.com/pwarmuz/points-exercise
 ```
-> * understand where source code is located
+> it is important to understand where the source code is located
-> * this depends on where your gopath is configured, The general path would be as follows
+> this depends on where your gopath is configured, The general path would be as follows
-> * for source code: {root of wherever gopath configuration}/src/github.com/pwarmuz/points
+> for source code: {root of wherever gopath configuration}/src/github.com/pwarmuz/points-exercise
-> * for binary: {root of wherever gopath configuration}/bin/points(<-Executable>)
+> for binary: {root of wherever gopath configuration}/bin/points-exercise(<-Executable>)
-> * There is an option to recompile it from source under the run heading below if there are any running issues
+> There is an option to recompile it from source under the run heading below if there are any running issues

 # Run